 We know from experience that many of these prescription drugs may be replaced by safer, natural nootropic supplements.

 But I am NOT encouraging you to stop using whatever meds you’re currently on.
 Without consulting with your doctor first.
 I am encouraging you to learn about and possibly try safer alternatives that often do the job just as well.

 CAUTION: many nootropic supplements are contraindicated with prescription SSRIs, MAOIs, tricyclics, and others that work on the same neurotransmitter system.
 Combining any of these ‘natural’ nootropic supplements with the wrong drug can do serious harm.
 Including ending your life.
 Please, please read the Side Effects section of each nootropic review here on Nootropics Expert®.
 And if in doubt please ask me and consult with your doctor before trying a nootropic if you are using any of these prescription meds.

 Depression and Stress

 Nearly all of us experience stressful events.
-And while not everyone of us who faces stress develops depressive disorder.
-Stress does play an important role in depression.
+And while not every one of us who faces stress develops depressive disorder.
+Stress however often does play an important role in depression.